mikespub-org/seblucas-cops/DESIGN.md

 ... |

 Routes for Pages are defined in `PageHandler::getRoutes()` and used by both `HtmlHandler` and `JsonHandler`.
 Other routes are defined in the corresponding handlers.
+Since COPS 3.4.x route names are used to generate URLs.

 The PAGE_ID and page=... values are defined in `PageId` and correspond to one of the Pages.
 Pages cover a particular Calibre entity like Author, Book etc. or a list of entities.
 Generic features like About or Customize are handled by their own Pages.